Another charmer for Laika, if not a stop-motion masterpiece

 Only it isn’t an it; it’s a he.
 Unlike another Bigfoot charmer called “Smallfoot,” both the humans and creatures can understand one another.
 Zach Galifianakis voices the Sasquatch, and he asks Lionel to help him find Yetis who may be his cousins in the Himalayas.
 So, he gives him the name Mr. Link.
 Like Missing Link.

-So they steal a map from Lionel’s old lover Adelina (voiced by Zoe Saldana), who tags along with them.
+They steal a map from Lionel’s old lover Adelina (voiced by Zoe Saldana), who tags along with them.
 Meanwhile, Lionel’s rival Lord Piggot-Dunceby (voiced by Stephen Fry) hires an American bounty hunter (voiced by Timothy Olyphant) to kill Lionel for the Sasquatch.

 The story in “Missing Link” is kind of predictable, mainly when we get to the yeti section of the movie, and a would-be love story between Lionel and Adelina.
 So, I wouldn’t go crazy in calling the movie first-rate.